 ResultsThe solution will allow healthcare professionals daily access to:

 - Communicate directly and indirectly with patients via videoconferencing, voice and text messaging to assess status and provide education, self-care and healthy habits information

 - Monitor and get input from patients daily by assessing clinical data and patients’ responses to simple questionnaires; provide visual and voice guidance on exercises and use 3D movement detection to ensure that movements are performed correctly; and send alerts and reminders for appointments

-- Respond to crises and emergencies.
-The system will also generate messages and alarms based on readings from medical devices and the patient’s progress against their treatment plan.
+- Respond to crises and emergencies by generating messages and alarms based on readings from medical devices and the patient’s progress against their treatment plan